adshares/adshares-docs/protocol/authentication.rst

 Header verification
 ^^^^^^^^^^^^^^^^^^^

-To verify the signature, you need to :ref:`validate the account number <how-to-validate-account-address>`, :ref:`get the public key from the ADS blockchain <get_account>`, and use the sodium library.
+To verify the signature, you need to :ref:`validate the account address <how-to-validate-account-address>`, :ref:`get the public key from the ADS blockchain <get_account>`, and use the sodium library.

 Additionally, you should verify that the ``Created`` header value is valid within five minutes and that the ``Nonce``